 Melanomas are not usually painful.
-The first sign of melanoma is often a change in the size, shape, color, or feel of an existing mole.
+The first sign is often a change in the size, shape, color, or feel of an existing mole.
 Melanomas can also appear as a new, black, or abnormal mole.
-It is important to remember that most people have moles and almost all moles are benign.
-Report any changes to your doctor.
+Keep in mind that most people have moles and almost all moles are harmless.
+Report any changes that you see to your doctor.

 Changes in Existing Moles

 Spotting a mole that seems out of the ordinary may be the first warning sign of melanoma.
-The ABCDE rule highlights suspicious mole characteristics:
+The ABCDE rule highlights what a suspicious mole can look like:

-When you look at a normal mole, it is even in shape all the way around.
+A normal mole has a even shape all around.
 An asymmetrical mole has 2 halves that do not look the same.
-For example, one side is round and the other is not.
+When you look at it, one side looks smooth and the other side looks jagged.

-The mole has a ragged, uneven edge all the way around.
+The mole has a jagged, uneven edge all the way around.

-In most cases, moles are brown and evenly colored throughout.
-However, some moles are tan and black.
-Changes in the color of the mole may be indicated by different shades of brown, tan, or black.
-Sometimes, you may notice white, gray, pink, or red mixed.
-The important point is the change and unevenness of the coloring.
+Moles on most people are brown and evenly colored.
+Some can also be tan and black.
+Changes may be seen with different shades of those colors.
+At times, you may notice white, gray, pink, or red mixed in.
+Focus on the changes and uneveness of the coloring.

-Normally, moles are less than ¼ inch (6 8 millimeters) in size.
-Be aware of moles that are larger than an eraser on a pencil.
-Even though melanoma can occur in small moles, they usually grow larger.
+Most moles are ¼ inch (6.8 millimeters) or less in size.
+Look for moles that are larger than an eraser on the end of a pencil.
+Melanoma can happen in smaller moles, but they tend to grow larger.

 Other Skin Changes

 Not all melanomas follow the ABCDE rule.
-Other signs to be aware of include:
+Other signs to be look for are: